-I often hear guitarists tell me they want to attend one of my workshops because they've reached a certain "plateau" they can't seem to get past.
+I often hear guitarists tell me they want to attend one of my workshops because they've reached a "plateau" that they can't seem to get past.
 It sounds logical, right?

 Unfortunately, this is incorrect.
 In guitar playing, there are no plateaus.
 We never arrive and stay at some flat, secure place.
 Not for long, and certainly not over a period of 24 hours.

+This means that if you're not getting better, you're getting worse.
 It's true.
-For example, if you get pretty good at playing a particular scale and take two weeks off, your ability will slide back from where you left off when you put the guitar down.
-Even song writing must be practiced.
+For example, if you get pretty good at playing a particular scale and take two weeks off (from playing it), your ability will slide back from where you left off when you put the guitar down.
+Even songwriting must be practiced.

 Sure, there are people who write only one song and it becomes a hit, but this is an exception to the rule, kind of like winning the lottery.
 If you want to be wealthy, you have to constantly work at it.
 Becoming better at your instrument is very much like this.
 This thought process has always been a source of motivation for me.

 It's very simple: If I'm not getting better, I'm getting worse.
 It stuck and has kept me practicing throughout the years.
-Hope this helps you as well!
+Hope this helps you too!